kpessa/project1-challenge/README.md

 #### 6. Decide

-* We are able to ***reject*** the null hypothesis that there was no change.
+* Because p (0.00000026) < 0.05, we were able to ***reject*** the null hypothesis that there was no change.
 With the data set we analyzed, there was a significant change from before to after reopening in Florida.

 #### Limitations